 Looking to rent in a tight, competitive market or even a specific apartment community?
 A renter cover letter may not be required, but it could set you apart from the other potential candidates, increasing the odds that you'll be the one signing that coveted lease.

-Approaching the rental process as though you were vying for a coveted job — with a renter cover letter and resume — will leave a lasting positive impression.
+Approaching the rental process as though you were vying for a coveted job — with a renter cover letter and resume — will leave a lasting positive impression and match the standards and criteria landlords have in place.

 The Fair Housing Act prohibits landlords from discriminating against potential tenants on the basis of things such as race, religion, gender, disability, national origin and sexual orientation.
-However, they will pore over other criteria, including credit and employment history and the references they furnish, to make their decisions.
+However, they will pore over other criteria, including credit and employment history and the references they furnish, to make their decisions when filling vacancies with the ideal tenant.

-If you have great credit and have been steadily employed, include it in your cover letter, along with things such as positive rental history.
+If you have great credit and have been steadily employed, include it in your rental cover letter, along with things such as a positive rental history.
 Tell them who you are, but also who you aren't.
 For example, if you're applying with two other college students, you might be seen as irresponsible, inconsiderate or loud.
-Let them know — if it's true — that you're study-centric, not the type of people who would throw wild parties or play loud music.
+Include in your cover letter — if it's true — that you're study-centric, not the type of people who would throw wild parties or play loud music.
 Showcasing hobbies that lend themselves to such traits like reading, gardening or volunteering for a local organization won't hurt, either.

 Check out the below template as a baseline for your own renter cover letter, a foundation on which you can build.
 Simply fill in the information for sections in parentheses ( ), while the section in brackets [ ] is for your information, not to be included in the letter.